 Nature of the Cascade Mountains

-Driving around the Leavenworth area also proves relaxing, as country roads lined with snow frame in scene after scene of the misty mountains weaving through the Cascades.
-I stop at the end of a country road to gain access to the Icicle River — aptly named because by this time in the day the snow turns to rain and I’m very wet, albeit basking in the icy Winter beauty of the area.
+Driving around the Leavenworth area also proves relaxing, as country roads lined with snow frame scene after scene of the misty mountains weaving through the Cascades.
+I stop at the end of a country road to gain access to the Icicle River — aptly named because by this time in the day, the snow turns to rain and I’m very wet, albeit basking in the icy Winter beauty of the area.